 - Easily export your data to other digital platforms such as Kobo, ibooks, etc. (this is one of the best features)

 - Provides outlining functionality that keeps your content organized

-- Easily move sections around with drag and drop
+- Easily drag and drop to move sections around

 - Supports MultiMarkdown for bullets and numbers

-We’ve looked at the appealing simplicity of Word and the power of Scrivener, but another writing software loved by many is Google Docs.
-These are all great writing tools; what it comes down to in most cases is the process you use for writing.
+We’ve looked at the appealing simplicity of Word and the in-depth power of Scrivener, but there’s another book writing software that more and more people are starting to use for various reasons:

 Plus you can access your work when you move from one location or another—no carrying a laptop or thumb drive around with you.
 When you share a book draft with others, like test readers or your editor, they can comment directly on the draft using the built-in comment functionality.